 Scripps Minimally Invasive Gynecological Surgery Fellowship Program

-The Minimally Invasive Gynecological Surgery Fellowship Program at Scripps Clinic is accredited by the American Association of Gynecologic Laparoscopists (AAGL).
-The two-year fellowship provides outstanding clinical experience in minimally invasive gynecologic (MIGS) surgical techniques, minimally invasive therapies and noninvasive diagnostic testing.
+The Scripps Minimally Invasive Gynecological Surgery (MIGS) Fellowship is a two-year program accredited by the American Association of Gynecologic Laparoscopists (AAGL).
+The fellowship is designed to provide state-of-the-art training in all forms of minimally invasive gynecologic (MIGS) surgery, minimally invasive therapies and noninvasive diagnostic testing, as well as training and development in clinical research design and execution.

-Participants are on call seven to eight days each month.
+Fellows take call six nights each month.
 Most on-call work is for gynecologic problems only.
 Obstetric call duty is required 2-3 days per month.

-Fellows receive training and mentoring from physicians in the Scripps Clinic department of obstetrics and gynecology (OB-GYN), which includes 25 OB-GYNs, a gynecologist-oncologist, nurse practitioners, nurse midwives and physician assistants.
+Fellows receive training and mentoring from physicians in the Scripps Clinic department of obstetrics and gynecology (OB-GYN), which includes over 30 obstetrician-gynecologists as well as nurse practitioners, nurse midwives and physician assistants.
 Fellows receive advanced training in:

 - Robotic gynecologic surgery